 Communication and Youth Participation in Political Parties

-Development of a communication guideline
+Development of a communications guideline

-The guideline 'Creating Effective Party-based Communication' was developed and completed by CMD-Kenya with professional support from Hanne Tornager and financial support from DLDP, and it was launched and disseminated to 24 political parties in November 2012.
-The dissemination of the guideline happened at a strategic time when political parties had benefited from various communication trainings and needed to put to practice their newly acquired knowledge as the campaign period for political party primary elections set in prior to the election in March 2013.
+The guideline 'Creating Effective Party-based Communications was developed and completed by CMD-Kenya with professional support from Ms. Hanne Tornager and financial support from DLDP, and it was launched and disseminated to 24 political parties in November 2012.
+The dissemination of the guideline happened at a strategic time when political parties had benefited from various communications trainings and needed to put to practice their newly acquired knowledge as the campaign period for political party primary elections set in prior to the election in March 2013.

-Strengthend youth involvement
+Strengthend involvement of young people

-It has been interesting to take note of the pro-active roles increasingly taken by youthful politicians who actively have participated in the debate in their respective counties in challenging practices that contravene basic tenets of democracy and at the same time being reasonable enough to unequivocally support initiatives that are of positive intention.
+It has been interesting to take note of the pro-active roles increasingly taken by young politicians who actively have participated in the debate in their respective counties in challenging practices that contravene basic tenets of democracy and at the same time being reasonable enough to unequivocally support initiatives that are of positive intention.
 It was also a great milestone to convene county debates in conflict stricken Lamu and Tana River counties and contribute to calming tensions and discouraging young people from succumbing to political incitement to cause violent conflict.

 The county debates have shaped young people's understanding of leadership in the context of the new constitutional dispensation and the central role of political leadership in tackling societal problems.
 For instance, in the period heading into party primaries, discussions on various media channels depicted a positive drive where electorates emphasized more on the qualities, background and track record of the aspirant.
 The electorate is also increasingly than ever before seeking to be guided in their choice of leader on the basis of the credibility of their policies and the leader's integrity.